 Related Reading: What Can Be The Worst Epic Responses To I Love You?

-After all, being able to whisper sweet nothings to your loved one in ways more than one is a surefire answer to keeping the romance and excitement alive longer.
-Want to charm your significant other with your skills of expressing your feelings?
-Let’s get you started on a crash-course on how to say I love you in different languages with pronunciations:
+Being able to whisper sweet nothings to your loved one in ways more than one is a surefire answer to keeping the romance and excitement alive.
+Ready to impress your significant other with your skills of expressing your feelings?
+Let’s get you started on a crash-course on how to say I love you in different languages with their right pronunciations:

 1. I love you in Hindi